pacefactory/todserver/README.md

-# Text-Based Object Detectionv Server
+# Text-Based Object Detection Server

 Provides a server which allows for performing object detection based on text prompts.
 Runs on snapshot data from the [DBServer](https://github.com/pacefactory/scv2_dbserver).